More than 200 bodies found at Indigenous school in Canada

-KAMLOOPS, British Columbia -- The remains of 215 children, some as young as 3 years old, have been found buried on the site of what was once Canada’s largest Indigenous residential school.
+KAMLOOPS, British Columbia (AP) — The remains of 215 children, some as young as 3 years old, have been found buried on the site of what was once Canada's largest Indigenous residential school.

 First Nations Chief Rosanne Casimir says the remains were confirmed last weekend with the help of ground-penetrating radar.